 Desserts are one of my favorite things to make in the pressure cooker.
-I bought these fun squatty 1/2 pint mason jars specifically to make dessert in the pressure cooker.
-Someone posted them in the Instant Pot Facebook group and I just couldn’t resist buy them.
+I bought these fun, squatty 1/2 pint mason jars specifically for making desserts in a pressure cooker.
+Someone posted them in the Instant Pot Facebook group and I just couldn’t resist buying them.

-I’ve been wanting to make Pots de Crème in the pressure cooker for a while now.
-Pots de Crème is just a thick, rich pudding (really a custard since it’s made with eggs.)
+I’ve made pressure cooker custard desserts before, but I have been wanting to make Pots de Crème in the pressure cooker for a while now.
+The fancy name is just a French term for thick, rich pudding (really a custard since it’s made with eggs.)
 It’s usually baked in the oven in a water bath, so I knew it would be perfect “baked” in the pressure cooker.

-My family prefers milk chocolate to dark chocolate.
-So I used half bittersweet chocolate and half milk chocolate.
+When it comes to chocolate desserts, my family prefers milk chocolate to dark chocolate.
+So I used half bittersweet chocolate and half milk chocolate in the baked chocolate custards.
 You should use whatever chocolate you love to eat.
-The better the chocolate the better the custard will be.
+The better the chocolate, the better the chocolate custard will be.

-I topped my Pressure Cooker Chocolate Pots de Crème with whipped cream and real chocolate jimmies, but shaved chocolate or chocolate curls would be an elegant addition.
-If you’re a chocolate lover, you need to give these a try.
+I topped my pressure cooked Chocolate Pots de Crème with whipped cream and real chocolate jimmies, but shaved chocolate or chocolate curls would be an elegant addition.
+If you’re a chocolate lover, you need to give this recipe a try.

 - 1 1/2 cups heavy cream